develephant/corona-html5-node-kit/README.md

 The "Kit" is geared toward developers who have a background in writing Modern JavaScript, and working with NodeJS in particular.

-The "Kit" has been setup to compile down to ES5 against the most used versions of browser engines that will _work with Corona HTML5 projects_.
-The JS compilation is determined from [this chart](https://caniuse.com/#search=webgl), under the "Usage relative" section.
-The most used versions are the compilation targets.
+The "Kit" has been setup to compile down to ES5 against the most used versions of browser engines _that will work with Corona HTML5 projects_*.

 The currently supported compilation targets are: